neelxie/basicNode/README.md

 This was created for my personal try-outs.
 It contains a lot of important stuff.

 #### How To run
+Most of the files need to be run individually

 #### CREDITS
  To GOD be the Glory